ikraamg/TRMNL-HA/trmnl-ha/IMPLEMENTATION_SUMMARY.md

 ## 🎉 Overview

-Successfully implemented professional-grade advanced dithering capabilities for the Puppet Home Assistant add-on, transforming it into a best-in-class solution for e-ink display screenshot automation.
+Successfully implemented professional-grade advanced dithering capabilities for the TRMNL HA add-on, transforming it into a best-in-class solution for e-ink display screenshot automation.

 ---